-Military personnel are supporting public services across the UK to assist with the response to COVID-19.
-This page has the latest information on the MOD’s activities.
+Military personnel supported public services across the UK to assist with the response to COVID-19.

 COVID Support Force

-Since 18 March 2020, the MOD has responded to 381 COVID-19 Military Aid to Civilian Authority (MACA) requests.
-You can see the story so far, including what activities the military have undertaken on the previous COVID Support Force page.
+Since 18 March 2020, the MOD has responded to over 440 COVID-19 Military Aid to the Civil Authority (MACA) requests.

 Support to hospitals

-Hundreds of defence medics deployed to hospitals across the UK to work in intensive care units and other patient facing roles, providing vital care alongside health professionals, to help relieve pressure on the NHS and Northern Ireland Health and Social Care Services.
-The defence medics joined the 1,600 personnel embedded within the NHS on a long term basis.
+In early 2021, hundreds of defence medics deployed to hospitals across the UK to help relieve pressure on health services including 115 personnel who deployed to Northern Ireland to support hospitals in Belfast.
+The defence medics joined the 1,600 personnel embedded within the NHS on a long-term basis.

 Assisting with the National Testing Effort